TERRORIST GROUPS

 Chinagodrar, Niger

-ISIS-Sahel attacks a Nigerien military base near the Niger-Mali border, killing 89 Nigerien military members.
+ISIS-Sahel attacks a Nigerien military base near the Niger-Mali border, killing 89 Nigerien soldiers.

 4 October 2017